reactjs/react.dev/beta/src/pages/learn/separating-events-from-effects.md

     // ...
 ```

-From the user's prespective, **a change to the `roomId` *does* mean that they want to connect to a different room.** In other words, the logic for connecting to the room should be reactive.
+From the user's perspective, **a change to the `roomId` *does* mean that they want to connect to a different room.** In other words, the logic for connecting to the room should be reactive.
 You *want* these lines of code to "keep up" with the <CodeStep step={2}>reactive value</CodeStep>, and to run again if that value is different.
 That's why you put this logic inside an Effect:

 ```js {2-3}
   useEffect(() => {